Gold Coast Australia

 It's not a guarantee, but the theory is they will be wondering what you might give them afterwards and so will bend over backwards to give them what you want!

-Some restaurants charge a surcharge on Public holidays - this will be noted on the menu and often on the counter near the cash register.
+Most restaurants charge a surcharge on Public holidays - this will be noted on the menu and often on the counter near the cash register.

 Australian Visas